 PROFILE: Founded in 1913 by John D. Rockefeller and his son, the Rockefeller Foundation seeks “to promote the well-being of humanity throughout the world.”
 It funds creative and academic writing through its Writer’s Residency, a two to four week program at the Bellagio Center, which is open to collaborative residencies of up to four people working on the same project.

-PROFILE: The Rockefeller Foundation's Academic Writer's Residency Program is aimed toward academic writers whose work contributes to "the well-being of humanity or in some way connects with the Rockefeller Foundation’s focus areas: advance health; revalue ecosystems; secure livelihoods; and transform cities."
+Its Academic Writer's Residency Program supports academic writers whose work contributes to "the well-being of humanity or in some way connects with the Rockefeller Foundation’s focus areas: advance health; revalue ecosystems; secure livelihoods; and transform cities."

-The foundation's Arts and Literary Arts Residency Program is for playwrights, poets, novelists, or otherwise "creative artists in all career stages."
+The foundation's Arts and Literary Arts Residency Program supports playwrights, poets, novelists, or otherwise "creative artists in all career stages."
 Though Rockefeller welcomes projects of all types of subject matter, it has a keen interest in projects that are inspired by or relates to global or social issues that align with the foundation's overall grant making priorities as mentioned above.

 "The Bellagio Center hosts approximately 55 conferences and 90 resident fellows per year, with a selection process that favors new applicants that take a systems approach to their work," Robert Garris, former managing director of Bellagio Programs, told IP.
 "Our grantees tend to be well-networked across multiple sectors, enabling them to take a strategic and systems approach to designing scalable and resilient solutions."

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)